Inequality of Opportunity and Income Redistribution: Experimental Design

 \subsection{Production, Earnings, and Redistribution Stages}

 The experiment follows the impartial-spectator paradigm in \cite{cappelen2013just}.
 It consists of three stages: a production stage, an earnings stage, and a redistribution stage.
 In the production stage, workers complete a real-effort task to encrypt three-letter ``words'' into numerical code \citep{erkal2011relative}.
 Workers have five minutes to correctly encrypt as many words as possible using a dynamic and randomly generated codebook for each word \citep{benndorf2019minimizing}.
 In the earnings stage, we randomly pair workers and determine the winner based on some combination of performance and luck.
 We initially allocate earnings of \$5 to the winner and \$0 to the losers.
 The exact interaction between luck and performance forms our main experimental treatments, which we describe in Section \ref{spectator-groups}.\footnote{We designed all experimental programs in oTree \citep{chen2016otree}.
-Screenshots of our experimental design and procedure are available in the \href{https://joyzwu.github.io/papers/prsw_supplementary.pdf}{Supplementary Materials}.} Workers know that a third party may influence their final earnings, but the spectator's identity is entirely anonymous to them.
+Screenshots of our experimental design and procedure are available in the \href{https://joyzwu.github.io/papers/prsw_supplementary.pdf}{Supplementary Materials}.} Workers know that a third party may influence their final earnings, but the spectator's identity is entirely anonymous to them.\footnote{To combat the influence of anchoring effects in the spectators' redistribution choices, we inform spectators that we did not tell workers whether they won or lost nor the exact amount they will earn in each case.
+Spectators know that we only informed workers that they could earn up to \$5 and that winning against their randomly assigned opponent increases their chances of earning those \$5.
+This design removes any confounding issues relating to spectators' unwillingness to take earnings away from what workers might expect.}